CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 How Long Do Contractions Last?

+Labor contractions tend to get longer and occur more often as you progress through labor.
 During early labor, contractions tend to last 30 to 45 seconds and often happen at intervals of about 15 to 20 minutes.
 The kicker here is that these early labor contractions may last for hours or even days as your cervix thins and begins to dilate.
 The gap of time between labor contractions will gradually get shorter.

-Once you reach active labor (dilated 6 cm), your labor contractions will start picking up in speed and intensity.
+Once you reach active labor (you’re dilated 6 cm), your labor contractions will start picking up in speed and intensity.
 At this point, they can last for roughly 45 to 60 seconds and happen about every five minutes.
 If you’re experiencing labor contractions at five-minute intervals for up to an hour, it’s time to call your doctor and probably go to the hospital or your chosen birthing location.

 In the transitional labor phase, labor contractions can last up to 90 seconds and happen as often as every one to three minutes.
 When it’s time to push, your contractions will probably still last about one-and-a-half minutes each, but the time between them may (thankfully!) space out a bit more.